Our purpose is to spread the Good News.

 East Fort Bend Human Needs

 FUMC is one of the founding partners in East Fort Bend.
-EFBHN provides limited financial assistance for rent, utilities and medicines, and offers a food pantry.
+EFBHN provides limited financial assistance for rent, utilities and medicines, and offers a food pantry that provides nutritious perishable and non-perishable groceries, household items and toiletries.
 Proceeds from the Resale Shop located in the building help to support the Food Pantry.
 FUMCMC provides support for EFBHNM through donations of time from volunteers, Board Members, on-going food collections, special food drives, donations of clothing, and household items and financial support throughout the year.

 East Fort Bend Human Needs Ministry (EFBHNM) is located at 425 Stafford Run Rd., Stafford, TX 77477 Phone number: 281.261.1006.

-Armstrong Elementary is a Title I, bilingual school located less than one mile from FUMC.
-Opened in 2008, it had no Parent-Teacher Organization and very little parental volunteer support.
-Our church adopted Armstrong as a community outreach endeavor.
-During our time at Armstrong, we have provided teacher appreciation breakfasts and lunches, volunteer assistance in the classroom, established a reading buddy program to mentor students, held book drives, provided a male presence at the school to encourage fathers to participate and formed a prayer partner group to pair a church member with a teacher or support staff member.
-One of our younger church members asked his friends not bring him gifts for his birthday.
-Rather, he asked that they bring sporting equipment to outfit the school.
-Parents have now formed a group to provide the appreciation meals and last year, for the first time, kindergarten students took a field trip and fathers chaperoned!
+Armstrong Elementary is located less than one mile from FUMCMC.
+In 2008 our church adopted Armstrong as a community outreach endeavor.
+During our time at Armstrong, we provided teacher appreciation breakfasts and lunches, volunteer assistance in the classroom, helped with a reading buddy program to mentor students, held book drives, Christmas Toy drives, and formed a prayer partner group to pair a church member with a teacher or teacher support staff member.

 Methodist Children’s Home: